How BottleneckPC Works

 CPU vs GPU Load by Resolution

 This is why the same CPU+GPU combo can be balanced at one resolution and bottlenecked at another.
-A budget CPU paired with a high-end GPU might be fine at 4K but bottlenecked at 1080p.
+A budget CPU paired with a high-end GPU can actually be fine at 4K but bottlenecked at 1080p - it feels backwards, but at 1080p the GPU pumps out frames faster than the CPU can feed them (so the CPU is the limit), while at 4K the GPU is buried rendering four times the pixels and the CPU has room to spare.

 Bottleneck Calculation